mIRC-Scripters/mirckb/docs/source/commands/drawcopy.rst

       - highlights the windows icon if it is minimized
     * - -n
       - prevents the display from being updated immediately
-    * - -r
-      - indicates that the color is in RGB format

 Parameters
 ----------